New Orleans Wedding Budget

 - Thirteen Mixed Table Arrangements – $1,475

 - Labor & Tax – $923

 This one definitely hurts, but not just from the high price tag.
 It hurts because I don’t have a great picture to show you of the whole ballroom and how awesome all of these centerpieces looked together.
 Getting a photo of the decorated tables before guests arrived wasn’t a priority in our timeline, so for just this one, take my word that it was really pretty?
 I had several guests comment at the wedding and later on about how gorgeous the flowers were and how it was nice that every table had something a little different.
 So in person, it was definitely noticed and made for a beautiful display.
-Flowers were one of the items mentioned above that were reevaluated and bumped up as we got closer to the big day.
-Claire and I discussed a ton of options, and I chose the centerpieces and flower types that best fit within our budget, and this is where we ended up.
+Flowers were one of the items mentioned above that were reevaluated and bumped up in the wedding budget as we got closer to the big day.
+Claire and I discussed a ton of options, and I chose the centerpieces and flower types that best fit within our New Orleans wedding budget, and this is where we ended up.

 Gifts – $1,917

 - Groomsmen Gifts – $200 (Pocket knives, mini football helmets, and cigars)

 - Bridesmaids Gifts – $884 (Total excludes hangers [listed below])

 - Bridesmaids Pre-Wedding Day – $619 (Treated the girls to mani/pedis and brunch the day before the wedding)

 - Parent Gifts – $214 (Frames, personalized handkerchiefs, and cuff links)